supertylerc/junos-automation/README.md

 So you'll probably notice that there's something that this isn't: a troubleshooting tool.
 This is a 'general status tool.'
 Don't get mad if it doesn't display some sort of info you wanted for troubleshooting--if you're troubleshooting, you should probably be logged into the device anyway.
 Or learn to code and write your own method to do whatever you want to do.  ;)

 # License #
 This is licensed under the BSD 2-Clause License.
+See the LICENSE file for full details.

 # Author #
 Tyler Christiansen